arafatm/arafatm.github.io/_articles/programming/the.phoenix.project.md

 category: programming
 tags: devops agile
 author: Gene Kim, Kevin Behr, and George Spafford
-title: The Phoenix Project: A Novel About IT, DevOps, and Helping Your Business Win
+title: The Phoenix Project - A Novel About IT, DevOps, and Helping Your Business Win
 ---

 Theory of Constraints, Lean production or the Toyota Production System, and